socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 ```

 ##### Notes
-[1] RecordID: Submit a record ID or primary key for the record.
+`recordid` - A record ID or primary key for the record.
 This number should be unique.
 You are free to submit a string in any format as long as it uniquely identifies the record in your system.
-It does not have to include additional variables.
 If you have concerns and would like to discuss alternative approaches, please contact us.